ghuntley/monorepo/web/blog/posts/emacs-is-underrated.md

 to evaluate and run it, as well as various primitives for user interface construction such as buffers, windows and frames.

-Everything else that people think of when Emacs is mentioned is implemented *in Emacs Lisp*.
+Every other feature of Emacs is implemented *in Emacs Lisp*.

 The Emacs distribution ships with rudimentary text editing functionality (and some language-specific support for the most popular